Top 13 Sights in Nicosia (Lefkoşa) – Northern Cyprus

 Inscriptions from the Venetian and Ottoman periods:

-2. Venetian Column and Atatürk Square
+2. Venetian Column and Atatürk Square:

-3. Arabahmet Mosque
+3. Arabahmet Mosque:

 The Arabahmet Mosque is located in the Arab Ahmet Quarter and dates from 1845.
 It is named after Arab Ahmet Pasha, one of the Turkish commanders during the Ottoman conquest of Cyprus.
 It is the only mosque in Nicosia featuring a dome:

-4. Derviș Pasha Mansion
+4. Derviș Pasha Mansion:

 This 2-storey building, dating from the 19th Century, was home to Derviș Pasha, the publisher of Zaman, the first newspaper in Cyprus:

-5. Arab Ahmet Quarter
+5. Arab Ahmet Quarter:

 This historic quarter takes its name from Arab Ahmet Pasha, who, as well as being one of the commanders during the conquest of Cyprus, was the Governor of Cyprus between 1584 and 1587:

-6. Armenian Church
+6. Armenian Church:

 The Notre Dame de Tyre or Our Lady of Tyre is an Armenian monastic church located in the Arab Ahmet quarter, founded way back in the 13th Century.

-7. Great Khan
+7. Great Khan:

-Büyük Han was built in 1572 by order of the Ottoman governor, Mustafa Pasha to provide accommodation for travellers from across Cyprus and is the largest Caravanserai on the island.
+Büyük Han was built in 1572 by order of the Ottoman governor, Mustafa Pasha, to provide accommodation for travellers from across Cyprus and is the largest Caravanserai on the island.

-The rooms on the ground level were used for storage and as stables for the animals whilst the the rooms above where used as accommodation.
+The rooms on the ground level were used for storage and as stables for the animals, whilst the rooms above were used as accommodation.

 In the centre of the inner courtyard is a small mescit (Muslim prayer room).

-8. The Kumarcilar Khan
+8. The Kumarcilar Khan:

 The Kumarcilar Han, Gamblers’ Inn, is a much smaller caravanserai than the Büyük Han and consists of 56 rooms on two levels.
 It dates from the end of the 17th Century.

-9. Eaved House
+9. Eaved House:

-10. Haydarpasa Camii / St Catherines Church
+10. Haydarpasa Camii / St Catherine’s Church:

 This Gothic-style church was built in the 14th Century by the Lusignans, but like most churches across Cyprus, it was converted into a mosque during the Ottoman period through the addition of a minaret.
 Hard to get a decent photo.

-11. Yeni Cami Mosque
+11. Yeni Cami Mosque:

-The Yeni Cami (New Mosque) is located in the Yeni Jam quarter and occupies the site of a Gothic-style church built in the second half of the 14th Century but converted into a mosque in 1571.
+The Yeni Cami (New Mosque) is located in the Yeni Jam quarter and occupies the site of a Gothic-style church built in the second half of the 14th Century but converted into a mosque in 1571:

-12. St. Luke's Church
+12. St. Luke’s Church:

-The Ayios Loukas (St. Luke) Church was built in 1758 and dedicated to St Luke, one of the 4 Evangelists (Matthew, Mark, Luke and John)
+The Ayios Loukas (St. Luke) Church was built in 1758 and dedicated to St Luke, one of the 4 Evangelists (Matthew, Mark, Luke and John):

-13. Cut Throat Shave
+13. Cut Throat Shave:

-At some point, I broke off from backpacking in Nicosia and got a shave.
+At some point, I broke off from backpacking in Lefkosa and got a shave.
 Just 150 TL.
-It's not the first shave like this I have had on my travels.
+It’s not the first shave like this I have had on my travels.
 Always feel good afterwards:

 Picking up some souvenirs from the Turkish Republic of Northern Cyprus: